aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

       >**Note:** Currently, there are no tables or files in the lakehouse.

+    > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+    > - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Hit the Validate button for the corresponding task.
+    > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Task 3: Ingest data

 A simple way to ingest data is to use a **Copy Data** activity in a pipeline to extract the data from a source and copy it to a file in the lakehouse.